cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 1

+A

 ****

-## Which of the following is true?
+## 17. Which of the following is true?
+You can use the focus attribute on multiple form fields. :no_entry:

 ## (Choose the correct answer).